FishlandicFishy/the-truth/README.md

 This website is a satirical take on stereotypical extremist propaganda sites.
 Nothing on this site is true.
 I do not intend to offend or endorse any views.
 The font used for the SVG above is BabelStone Modern, which is available [here](http://www.babelstone.co.uk/Fonts/Download/BabelStoneModern.ttf).

 The website and its HTML files (except for `we-do-not-sell-data-to-advertisers.html` and `can-we-sell-your-data-to-advertisers-uwu.html`, which are partially taken from Google) are in the public domain.
 The "image proof" is sourced from [The Ralsei Situation Is CRAZY](https://www.youtube.com/watch?v=mATYI6QQGnc) and belongs to its creator.

+## Disclaimer 2

+This website is a parody and is not affiliated with any actual conspiracy organisations, propaganda sites, or cults.